chkp-dhouari/SourceGuard/README.md

 ## SOURCEGUARD Installation

 Please go to portal.checkpoint.com
 Create an account by signing up to Infinity even if you are a checkpoint employee.
-The default space for checkpoint employee is cp-all-demo which CANNOT be used. please switch to your registered account space.
+The default space for checkpoint employee is cp-all-demo which CANNOT be used. please switch to your registered account space under the building icon in the top menu bar.

    ![header image](infinity6.png)